JeremyLikness/jeremylikness-blog/content/blog/2019-04-22_play-the-chaos-game-to-understand-webassembly-memory-management/index.md

     - "/play-the-chaos-game-to-understand-webassembly-memory-management-5feaa7553a5"
 ---

-## A tale of C, fractals, and JavaScript-Wasm Interopability

 I’ve been digging into [WebAssembly](https://webassembly.org/) for several weeks now, and one aspect that was difficult for me to understand is how memory is allocated and shared between JavaScript and generated Wasm.
 There are a few answers scattered across the Internet and simple examples, but I wanted to build something more comprehensive.
 So, I went back to my roots and tackled the age old “[Chaos Game](https://en.wikipedia.org/wiki/Chaos_game).”

 {{<figure src="/blog/2019-04-22_play-the-chaos-game-to-understand-webassembly-memory-management/images/1.gif" caption="Playing the Chaos Game" alt="Playing the Chaos Game">}}